datavaluepeople/dvp-defining-docs/README.md

 - Extraordinary ruinous event
     - Why: We don't have any assets other than moderate cash in the bank

+## Longer term vision

+That datavaluepeople is composed of 10-20 individuals who are entrepreneurial in their own right, each having a diverse network beyond datavaluepeople.
+They will collaborate on client projects, for-profit and non-profit ventures, creating a dynamic and productive work environment.

 ## Contributing to this repo

 **Contributions should aim to be concise first and foremost, then precise.** Rely on GitHub's file